-- 1. You must complete the Wharton Management 652 Personality Profile by August 13. - 2.
-On Day 1 (August 27), you will have class for 4 hours, which will include a course introduction, simulation introduction, and approximately 3 hours engaged in the simulation. - 3.
-On Days 2, 3 and 4 (August 30-September 1), you will have class for 4 hours and 45 minutes, which will include the first 2 hours of class time and the second 2 hours in the simulation with a 45 minute break in between. - 4.
-On Day 5 (September 2), you will have class for 3 hours, during which all teams will also be given 5 minutes to present an analysis of their performance.
+- 1. You must complete the Wharton Management 652 Personality Profile by August 12. - 2.
+On Day 1 (August 26), you will have class for 4 hours, which will include a course introduction, simulation introduction, and approximately 3 hours engaged in the simulation. - 3.
+On Days 2, 3 and 4 (August 29-31), you will have class for 4 hours and 45 minutes, which will include the first 2 hours of class time and the second 2 hours in the simulation with a 45 minute break in between. - 4.
+On Day 5 (September 1), you will have class for 3 hours, during which all teams will also be given 5 minutes to present an analysis of their performance.

-After each day in the simulation, you are required to complete individual simulation analyses and online self and peer evaluations.
-The simulation analyses and self and peer evaluations can be accessed at http://wtls.wharton.upenn.edu and must be completed prior to the beginning of the next class.
-The self and peer evaluations will be explicitly debriefed in your required Simulation Debrief team meeting prior to the final exam on Monday, September 13th.
+After each day in the simulation, you are required to complete online self and peer evaluations which can be accessed at http://wtls.wharton.upenn.edu one hour after your simulation session ends and must be completed one hour prior to the beginning of the next class.
+The self and peer evaluations will be explicitly debriefed in your required Simulation Debrief 90 minute team meeting prior to the final exam on Monday, September 12th, between Tuesday, September 6th and Sunday, September 11th.

-After completing the simulation and coursework, you will have an in-class final exam at the beginning of Quarter 1 on Monday, September 13, 2010 from 6:00pm to 8:00pm.
+After completing the simulation and coursework, you will have an in-class final exam at the beginning of Quarter 1 on Monday, September 12, 2011 from 6:30pm to 8:30pm.
 This is described in greater depth below.